turingschool/backend-curriculum-site/professional_development/module_one/personal_branding_p2.md

+---
-# Personal Branding Part II
+title:  Personal Branding Part II
+layout: page
+---

 Dig deeper into your story and let people get to know you as a developer, contributor to the tech industry, and individual member of society.
 Showcase your technical skills, transferable skills, and ability to make a difference on a dev team.

 Reference [Personal Branding Part II slide deck](https://github.com/turingschool/professional_skills/blob/master/files/personal-branding-p2.pdf) for refresher